ryman1/keeweb-wiki/Engineering.md

 Must have
-- [ ] implement updating electron if it's too old
+- [ ] implement updating electron if it's too old but don't download it on each update
 - [ ] use new electron-builder

 Nice to have